 Although cold sores are generally not serious, the infection may be life-threatening for anyone who has HIV infection or has AIDS or whose immune system is suppressed by other disorders or medications.

 The infection from a cold sore may cause blindness if it spreads to the eye and meningitis or encephalitis if it spreads to the brain.

 What causes cold sores?

-Cold sores are usually caused by the herpes simplex virus (HSV) type 1, which is transmitted by such forms of contact as kissing an infected person or sharing eating utensils, towels or razors.
-Genital herpes is usually caused by herpes simplex virus type 2 but can also be caused by HSV type 1.
-A person with a cold sore who performs oral sex on another person can give that person genital lesions with HSV type 1 and similarly, genital HSV type 2 lesions can be spread to the lips.
+Cold sores are usually caused by the herpes simplex virus (HSV), which is transmitted by such forms of contact as kissing an infected person.
+Both types of HSV – type 1 and type 2 – can cause cold sores.
+A person with a cold sore who performs oral sex on another person can give that person genital herpes, and similarly genital herpes lesions can be spread to the lips causing cold sores.